openwdl/wdl/SPEC.md

     * `Int`: Minimum number of accelerators being requested.
     * `String`: Specification for a type of accelerator being requested, e.g., manufacturer or model name.

 Specifies attributes for any [hardware accelerators](#hardware-accelerators-gpu-and-✨-fpga) that are requested.
-Accelerator specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#✨-compute-environments).
+Accelerator specifications are left intentionally vague as they are primarily intended to be used in the context of a specific [compute environment](#✨-compute-environments).

 ##### `short_task`